 Transplanting Our Bean Plants

 And those beans took off.
-They grew like crazy, even outstripping the tomatoes which were growing nicely right alongside them.
+They grew like crazy, even outstripping the tomatoes growing nicely alongside them.
 Once our beanstalks reached about two inches high and had a couple of leaves each, it was transplanting time.

 Our Great Northern Bean Experiment